By Eric Petersen

-Entrepreneurial students at the center can learn retail, business and computer skills through the Self-Reliant Club.
-All crafts made at the center are sold on site, at exhibitions and through retail outlets.
-Twelve students have opened their own business.
+Entrepreneurial students at the center can learn retail, business, and computer skills through the Self-Reliant Club.
+All crafts made at the center are sold on-site, at exhibitions and through retail outlets.
+Twelve students have opened their own businesses.

 The Self-Reliant Club is fundamentally important in helping the center become sustainable.
 All proceeds support the center’s financial viability to continue serving students now and in the future.